tonyastolfi/llfs/doc/proposals/always_commit_page_jobs.md

 1. The last reference to the page is in a Volume root log that is trimmed, removing the reference
 2. The last reference to the page is in a dead page, which becomes Free by being recycled

+The first of these happens via a Trim Page Job, and the second via a Recycle Page Job.
+Since Dead-to-Free also happens during a Recycle Page Job, we will discuss Trim Page Jobs here, and cover Recycle Page Jobs in the Dead-to-Free section.

+#### Trim Page Job Protocol

+The protocol for trimming a portion of a Volume log that contains `PackedPageJob` slots is as follows:

+1. Create a list of Page Ref Count deltas from the root refs in the `PackedPageJob` slots; each PageId should have a -1 delta for each time it occurs in any of the trimmed slots (as a root ref)
+2. Attach the VolumeTrimmer to any PageAllocators for devices found in step (1), if not already attached; _it is important that the VolumeTrimmer be attached using a different UUID (user_id) than the Volume!_
+3. Call `PageAllocator::update_page_ref_counts` using the ref count deltas from (1) and the new trim pos as the user slot; **wait for all allocators to flush updates (sync)**
+4. Trim the Volume root log
+5. If there are dead pages reported by `update_page_ref_counts`, then call `PageRecycler::recycle_pages` to transfer ownership to the `PageRecycler`.
+Since `recycle_pages` is idempotent, this is safe to do even if the page is already known to the `PageRecycler`. **wait for PageRecycler to flush**
+6. Release the `SlotReadLock`s returned by (3) once we know the trim and any dead page ownership transfers are durable

+Only a single trim (instance of this protocol) is executed at a time for a given Volume.

+#### Crash Consistency of Trim Page Jobs

+During Volume recovery, we build up a list of PageDevices for all the page references in the root log and attach to each of these, calling `PageAllocator::get_pending_recovery` afterwards.
+This will reveal whether there was a pending trim operation in progress prior to the recovery.
+If there is no pending txn returned by `get_pending_recovery`, then we didn't get past step (2), so we can simply start over afresh.
+Otherwise, we determine whether (3) was completed by seeing if there are any missing PageDevices; if so, call `update_page_ref_counts` just for those devices and continue with steps (4), (5), and (6).

 ### Dead-to-Free

+_TODO [tastolfi 2024-09-04]_

 ## Assumptions